papers-we-love/papers-we-love.github.io/source/2014-02-24-michael-bernstein-unified-theory-garbage-collection.html.markdown

 description: Michael Bernstein on A Uniﬁed Theory of Garbage Collection
 ---

 This our inaugural Meetup, and we're excited to have [Michael Bernstein](http://michaelrbernste.in/) presenting the paper [A Uniﬁed Theory of Garbage Collection](http://www.cs.virginia.edu/~cs415/reading/bacon-garbage.pdf) by David F. Bacon, Perry Cheng, and V.T.
 Rajan.
+READMORE

 ## Bio